krischik/vim-scala2kotlin/README.md

 ## [How I ported 10K lines of Scala to Kotlin in one week?!](https://medium.com/hackernoon/how-i-ported-10k-lines-of-scala-to-kotlin-in-one-week-c645732d3c1)

 Kotlin Script I used as the base for my converter.
+While I use KotlinScript was well VimScript is so much more powerful when it comes to transforming text.

 ## [Scala to Kotlin Converter](https://plugins.jetbrains.com/plugin/11103-scala-to-kotlin-converter/versions)

-Not compatible with «IntelliJ IDEA 2023.2.5» or «Android Studio 2022.3.1» and as such not very usefull.
+Not compatible with «IntelliJ IDEA 2023.2.5» or «Android Studio 2022.3.1» and as such not very useful.
 You would need to install a very old IDEA to use it.

 ## [CodeConvert](https://www.codeconvert.ai/scala-to-kotlin-converter)

-Commertial online converter.
+Commercial online converter.
 Won't convert Scala based DSL which includes most unit and instrumentations tests.
 For larger projects you will have to pay eventually.

 <!-- vim: set textwidth=120 wrap tabstop=4 shiftwidth=4 softtabstop=4 expandtab : -->